Frequently Asked Questions

 We do not process insurance, but offer receipts.
 Payment options are cash, check, credit card and PayPal.

 HOW DO I SCHEDULE AN APPOINTMENT?

 Call or text 540-539-9692 or send an email to firstname.lastname@example.org.

 WHAT KIND OF AILMENTS CAN BE TREATED?

 Family Nurse Practitioners treat patients of all ages, for common medical problems, both acute and chronic.
-Examples include Anxiety, Stress & Depression Asthma Bacterial/ Viral Infections Bladder dysfunction Blood pressure regulation Bronchitis Cardiovascular Disease Chronic fatigue Common cold Diabetes Fibromyalgia IBS Constipation Diarrhea Incontinence Insomnia
+Examples include (but are not limited to) Anxiety, Stress & Depression Asthma Bacterial/ Viral Infections Bladder dysfunction Blood pressure regulation Bronchitis Cardiovascular Disease Chronic fatigue Common cold Diabetes Fibromyalgia IBS Constipation Diarrhea Incontinence Insomnia

 Interstitial Cystitis Menopausal symptoms Menstrual problems Migraines & Headaches Neuropathy Numbness PMS PTSD Raynauds Sinusitis Thyroid Dysfunction Tinnitus Trigeminal Neuralgia Vertigo

 WHAT IF I JUST WANT TO BE SEEN FOR ONE PROBLEM, LIKE AN EAR INFECTION?

 Your problem will be directly addressed and treatments offered, in a problem oriented visit.